Your Product Analysis:

 Applying Q4 Herbicide to your lawn

-• Step 1: Delay mowing 2 days before and 2 days after the application of Q4 Plus Herbicide.
-Determine how much Q4 Plus Herbicide you will need by measuring the square footage of the treatment area.
-To do this, you will need to measure the length and width of the treatment area in feet then multiply these two values together (length X width = square footage).
-For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acre).
-Spot treatments on cool-seasoned turf, use 2.6 to 3.0 fl. oz. of Q4 Plus Herbicide per 1 gallon of water per 1,000 sq. ft. of turfgrass.
-Broadcast applications on cool-seasoned turf, mix 7 to 8 pints of product per 20 gallons of water per acre.
+• Step 1: Delay mowing 2 days before and 2 days after the application of Q4 Plus.
+Determine how much you will need by measuring the square footage of the treatment area.
+To do this, you will need to measure the length and width of the treatment area in feet and then multiply these two values together (length X width = square footage).
+For acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acre).
+Spot treatments on cool-seasoned turf, use 2.6 to 3.0 fl. oz. per 1 gallon of water per 1,000 sq. ft. of turfgrass.
+Broadcast applications on cool-seasoned turf mix 7 to 8 pints of product per 20 gallons of water per acre.
 Spot treatments on warm-seasoned turf, apply 1.84 to 2.57 fl. oz. of product per 1 gallon of water per 1,000 sq. ft. of turfgrass.
-Broadcast applications on warm-seasoned turf, use 5 to 7 pints of product per 20 gallons of water per acre.
-The maximum number of broadcast applications is limited to 2 per year with a minimum of 30 days between applications for ornamental turf and non-cropland areas.
+Broadcast applications on warm-seasoned turf use 5 to 7 pints of product per 20 gallons of water per acre.
+The maximum number of broadcast applications is limited to 2 per year, with a minimum of 30 days between applications for ornamental turf and non-cropland areas.

-• Step 2: Fill your selected sprayer with half the amount of water, add measured amount of Q4 Plus Herbicide, then pour the remaining half of water into the spray tank.
-Close the lid and shake until solution is evenly agitated.
+• Step 2: Fill your selected sprayer with half the water and add a measured amount of product.
+Fill your tank the rest of the way with water.
+Close the lid and shake until the solution is evenly agitated.

-• Step 3: Spray the top and bottom of weed leaves with the mixed Q4 Plus Herbicide solution until wet, but not to the point of runoff.
+• Step 3: Spray the top and bottom of weed leaves with the mixed solution until wet, but not to the point of runoff.
 Wait until 24 hours have passed after application before watering treated areas.
-This rule can be ignored for warm-seasoned turf such as Bermudagrass and Zoysiagrass, which the label recommends watering 24 hours before and 24 hours after application with 1/2 inch of water.
+This rule can be ignored for warm-seasoned turf such as Bermudagrass and Zoysiagrass, which the label recommends watering 24 hours before and 24 hours after application with half an inch of water.
 If rainfall does not occur in 2 to 7 days after application, irrigation of at least one-half inch is recommended.
-If reapplication is needed, wait until 30 days have passed from last treatment for ornamental turf and non-cropland areas and at least 21 days from last application for sod farms.
+If reapplication is needed, wait until 30 days have passed from the last treatment for ornamental turf and non-cropland areas and at least 21 days from the previous application for sod farms.

 Where to Use